huuuuusy/huuuuusy.github.io/README.md

 JavaScript syntax, Git whitespace, the Jekyll build, rendered section order, and duplicate HTML IDs.

 Node packages are not required.
-Homepage behavior is implemented in three small, dependency-free scripts under `assets/js/`; the obsolete jQuery theme bundle and its build toolchain are intentionally not retained.
+Homepage behavior is implemented in five small, dependency-free scripts under `assets/js/`; the obsolete jQuery theme bundle and its build toolchain are intentionally not retained.